redis/redis-doc/topics/eval-intro.md

 Presently, Redis supports a single scripting engine, the [Lua 5.1](https://www.lua.org/) interpreter.
 Please refer to the [Redis Lua API Reference](/topics/lua-api) page for complete documentation.

-Although the server executes them, Eval scripts are regarded as a part of the application's domain, which is why they're not named, versioned, or persisted.
+Although the server executes them, Eval scripts are regarded as a part of the client-side application, which is why they're not named, versioned, or persisted.
-So all scripts may need to be reloaded by the application at any time if missing (after a restart, for example).
+So all scripts may need to be reloaded by the application at any time if missing (after a server restart, fail-over to a replica, etc.).
-As of version 7.0, [Redis Functions](/topics/functions-intro) offer an alternative approach to programmability.
+As of version 7.0, [Redis Functions](/topics/functions-intro) offer an alternative approach to programmability which allow the server itself to be extended with additional programmed logic.

 ## Getting started